ropensci/opencage/README.md

 <!-- badges: end -->

-Geocode with the [OpenCage](https://opencagedata.com/) API, either from placename to longitude and latitude (forward geocoding) or from longitude and latitude to placename (reverse geocoding).
+Geocode with the [OpenCage](https://opencagedata.com/) API, either from place name to longitude and latitude (forward geocoding) or from longitude and latitude to the location name (reverse geocoding).

 ## Installation